Thank you for subscribing

 black car rear-ending a gray car

 Car accidents can happen to anyone.
-Here’s what to do in the event of a minor car accident, so you can stay calm and get help.
+Here’s what to do in the event of a minor car accident, so you can stay calm, get help and go through the car insurance claim process.

-Car accidents can be unexpected and scary.
+Car accidents can be unexpected and cause pain.
 If you are involved in a car accident, it helps to know exactly what to do next.
-Read on to learn what to do after a car accident, when to contact your insurer, and what details you will need from the other drivers.
+Read on to learn what to do after a car accident, when to contact your insurer, and what details you will need from the other drivers to make a car insurance claim.

 What to do after a minor car crash: a step-by-step guide